AntonC9018/Hopper_University_Paper/paper.md

 - `Check` is done before the movement, checking whether it should be done at all.
   If the check chain has been passed through without stop, the action of displacing is considered successful, even though the entity may actually not move in the process.
 This is by design.
 - `BeforeRemove` is the second check to see if the displacement should be applied.
-  The difference between `BeforeRemove` and `Check` is that, even if `BeforeRemove` fails, that is, a handler stops the propagation of the context to other handlers, the move is considered successfull, even though it will not be executed.
+  The difference between `BeforeRemove` and `Check` is that, even if `BeforeRemove` fails, that is, a handler stops the propagation of the context to other handlers, the move is to be considered successfull, even though it will not be executed.
   This difference is needed mainly for the acting system, explained later.
   But the key idea is that the `Check` chains are primarly used for checking *whether another action should be tried*.
   See, if the displacement fails at `Check`, e.g. *attacking will be tried*, but if it fails later at `BeforeRemove`, the action of moving will succeed and *no subsequent action will be tried*.